magento/merchdocs/src/customers/account-company-approve.md

 1. When complete, click <span class="btn">Save</span>.

-   A confirmation email is sent to the company and company admin with instructions to set the account password.
+   A confirmation email is sent to the company and company administrator with instructions to set the account password.

 ## Company status